MP Estate Planning UK

 What Is Inheritance Tax?

-Inheritance tax is a tax on the estate of a deceased person, including all their assets, such as property, money, and possessions.
-The standard rate of inheritance tax is 40%, but it’s only applied to the portion of the estate that exceeds the tax-free threshold.
-The nil rate band, currently set at £325,000, is the amount that can be passed on tax-free.
-This threshold can be higher under certain conditions, such as when the family home is left to direct descendants.
+Inheritance Tax (IHT) is a tax on the estate of a deceased person, including all their assets such as property, savings, investments, and personal possessions.
+The standard rate is 40%, but this only applies to the portion of the estate that exceeds the nil rate band (NRB), currently £325,000 per person.
+A reduced rate of 36% applies if you leave 10% or more of your net estate to charity.

 inheritance tax laws